 While winning is important any time during the basketball season, regular conference championships and season victories are definitely noteworthy.
 However, a trip to the final four will put a team and their coach into a whole new category.
 Programs tend to move into a select status based on what they accomplish during late March.

-The most significant and common factor among the top basketball programs is the best leadership, in the form of the head coach.
+The most significant and common factor among the top best basketball college programs is the best leadership, in the form of the head coach.
 These are the coaches that establish the culture, set the course, and put the face on a top program.
 Their influence with the staff, players, boosters, and recruits is what shapes how a program is perceived and makes it what it is.
 Many of the top programs have been led by the same head coaches for many years.
 These are the coaches that have incredible drive, excellent leadership skills, and know how to make effective in-game adjustments.
 The top coaches will consistently position the program, the team, and the players for distinction and success.

 Only the Best